jonmatterson/nova-ext-manifest_char_images/README.md

 $config['extensions']['enabled'][] = 'manifest_char_images';
 ```

-## Configuration
+## Usage

-This mod supports adding a blend for the character images into your background.
+This extension can be used directly out of the box.
+However, if so desired, this extension does support adding a blend for the character images into your background.

 To blend the image into a white background, add to `application/config/extensions.php`: